 registerToolWindow() function, or by specifying

-If closing tabs is enabled in general, you can disable closing of specific tabs by calling
+If closing tabs is enabled in general, a plugin can disable closing of specific tabs by calling

 To create a plugin that displays a custom tool window, perform the following steps:

-- In your plugin project, create a Java class that implements the ToolWindowFactoryinterface.
+- In a plugin project, create a class implementing

 - In this class, override the

 createToolWindowContentmethod.
-This method specifies the content for your tool window.
+This method specifies the content for the tool window.

 - To this section, add the

-- secondary (optional): when true, the tool window button will be shown on the lower part of the tool window bar.
-Default value is false.
+true, the tool window button will be shown on the lower part of the tool window bar.
+Default value is

 To clarify the above procedure, consider the following fragment of the